oracle-livelabs/partner-solutions/software-analysis-with-pitsscon/create-property-graph/create-property-graph.md

 ## Task 2: Create a graph of application artefacts and their and connections

-1. Click the **Graph** icon to navigate to page for creating a new graph and listing existing ones.
+1. Click the **Graph** icon to navigate to page where you can create a new graph and list existing ones.

     ![Go to the graphs page](images/goto-graphs-page.png "Go to the graphs page")